• Home

 Leftovers even taste better on day two or three!

-This is an overview of the instructions the Cheesy Potato Corn Chowder.
-For the complete directions just scroll down to the bottom!
+This is an overview of the instructions for the Cheesy Potato Corn Chowder.
+For the complete directions for this hearty soup just scroll down to the bottom!

 1. In a large stock pot, cook the bacon until crispy, remove and place it on paper towels to drain.